Generalized Homogeneous Rigid-BodyAttitude Control: Main results

 \subsection{Homogeneous attitude control on $\mathfrak{so}(3)$}

 As stated in the introduction, there is no continuous time-invariant feedback control for global asymptotic attitude stabilization.
 The jump behavior of \eqref{eq:att_err} reveals this statement.
-A feedback control design based on \eqref{eq:att_err} is always discontinuous in this instance.
-The following are the design's details.
+A continuous feedback may generate a discontinuous signal due to the state jump.